lumapps/lumapps-sdk/docs/authentication.md

 <summary>An example with Postman</summary>
 <p>

-The flow is the same as with curl but to do it with postman there are some specificities and that's why we provide a <a href="../static/get_token_postman_collection.json" >collection that illustrate it</a>.
+The flow is the same as with curl but to do it with postman there are some specificities and that's why we provide a <a href="../static/get_token_postman_collection.json" target="_blank">collection that illustrate it</a>.

 <br/>

-This collection uses <a href="https://learning.postman.com/docs/sending-requests/variables" >postman variables</a> and you have to set some to use it:
+This collection uses <a href="https://learning.postman.com/docs/sending-requests/variables" target="_blank">postman variables</a> and you have to set some to use it:

 <br/>
 <ul>